Charles Hammond Gibson Jr.: Biography

 In 1909, Gibson moved to 59 Beacon and then, in 1910, to 48 Beacon.
 He continued to live there until 1911–1912 when he moved to 121 Beacon.
 After his father died in 1916, he moved back with his mother at 137 Beacon, the family mansion.
-In 1914 he was appointed Boston's parks commissioner and in this role he designed a "convenience station" for the Boston Common inspired by the Petit Trianon at Versailles; nicknamed the "Gibson's Folly", it recently reopened as a restaurant Earl of Sandwich.
+In 1914 he was appointed Boston's parks commissioner and in this role he designed a "convenience station" for the Boston Common inspired by the Petit Trianon at Versailles; nicknamed the "Gibson's Folly", it reopened first as a restaurant Earl of Sandwich and in 2025 as a Flour bakery.

 In February 1953 answering a request from Harvard University, he recorded himself reading his own poetry, and those recordings are available today at The Woodberry Poetry Room, part of Harvard's Houghton Library and housed in Lamont Library.
 Gibson died on November 17, 1954, and is buried at Mount Auburn Cemetery.

 Between 1847 and 1849 Edward Clarke Cabot designed what is now the Gibson House Museum for Catherine Hammond Gibson and her son Charles Hammond Gibson.
-Three generations of the Gibson family lived there before Charles Hammond Gibson, Jr. ensured the house would be preserved "as is" a time-box of the Victorian era.
+Three generations of the Gibson family lived there before Charles Hammond Gibson Jr. ensured the house would be preserved "as is" a time-box of the Victorian era.
 It opened 3 years after his death.